Reports of oil tanker 'explosion' in Gulf of Oman

-A UK maritime safety group warned of an unspecified incident in the Gulf of Oman and urged "extreme caution" amid heightened tensions between Washington and Tehran and a high-stakes visit by the Japanese prime minister to Iran.
+Two oil tankers in the Gulf of Oman, near the strategic Strait of Hormuz, were reportedly attacked on Thursday, the US Navy said, amid heightened tensions between Washington and Tehran and a high-stakes visit by the Japanese prime minister to Iran.

-Iranian media claimed — without offering any evidence — that there had been an explosion in the area targeting oil tankers.

-The United Kingdom Maritime Trade Operations, which is run by the British navy, put out the alert but did not elaborate on the incident.
-It said it was investigating.

-One has been identified as the MT Front Altair, a Marshall Islands-flagged crude oil tanker.
+Twenty-one sailors were evacuated from the Kokuka Courageous while the MT Front Altair was on fire and adrift, according to reports.
+Its crew of 23 were safe.

-Benchmark Brent crude, apparently reacting to the incident, rose in early trading Thursday to over US$62, a 3.4 per cent increase.
+Benchmark Brent crude spiked 4 per cent in trading following the reported attack, to over US$62 a barrel, according to early market figures Thursday.

+The latest incident comes after the US alleged that Iran used mines to attack four oil tankers off the nearby Emirati port of Fujairah last month.
+Iran has denied being involved, but it comes as Iranian-backed rebels in Yemen also have launched missile and drone attacks on Saudi Arabia.

+Commodore Joshua Frey, a 5th Fleet spokesman, said the US Navy was assisting the two vessels.
+He did not say how the ships were attacked or who was suspected of being behind the assault.

-Dryad Global, a maritime intelligence firm, preliminarily identified the vessel involved as the MT Front Altair, a Marshall Islands-flagged crude oil tanker.
+Dryad Global, a maritime intelligence firm, preliminarily identified one of the vessels involved as the MT Front Altair, a Marshall Islands-flagged crude oil tanker.
+The vessel was "on fire and adrift," Dryad added.

-It did not offer a cause for the incident.
+It did not offer a cause for the incident or mention the second ship.

+But a shipping firm has identified the second ship as the Kokuka Courageous, and said 21 sailors were evacuated, one slightly injured.
+The ship sustained hull damage, it said.

 Iranian state television's website, citing the pro-Iran Lebanese satellite news channel Al-Mayadeen, said two oil tankers had been targeted in the Gulf of Oman.
 It offered no evidence to support the claim.

-Emirati officials declined to immediately comment.
+Officials in the United Arab Emirates declined to immediately comment.

-The coordinates offered for the incident by the UK group put it some 45km off the Iranian coastline.
+The United Kingdom Maritime Trade Operations, a maritime safety group run by the British navy, first put out the alert early Thursday, giving coordinates for the incident some 45km off the Iranian coastline.

-The maritime alert comes after what the United States has described as Iranian attacks on four oil tankers nearby, off the coast of the United Arab Emirates.
-Iran has denied being involved.

-Those apparent attacks occurred off the Emirati port of Fujairah, also on the Gulf of Oman, approaching the critical Strait of Hormuz, the narrow mouth of the Persian Gulf through which a third of all oil traded by sea passes.

-The timing was especially sensitive as Japanese Prime Minister Shinzo Abe was visiting Iran on a high-stakes diplomacy mission.
+The timing of Thursday's reported attack was especially sensitive as Japanese Prime Minister Shinzo Abe was visiting Iran on a high-stakes diplomacy mission.

 On Wednesday, after talks with Iranian President Hassan Rouhani, Abe warned that any "accidental conflict" that could be sparked amid the heightened US-Iran tensions must be avoided.

-His message came just hours after Yemen's Iranian-backed Houthi rebels attacked a Saudi airport, wounding 26 people.
+His message came just hours after Yemen's Iranian-backed Houthi rebels attacked a Saudi airport, striking the arrivals hall before dawn and wounding 26 people Wednesday.

-Abe was to meet with Iran's Supreme Leader Ayatollah Ali Khamenei on Thursday, the second and final day of his visit.
+Abe met with Iran's Supreme Leader Ayatollah Ali Khamenei on Thursday, the second and final day of his visit.
+There were no immediate details about what they discussed.

 Meanwhile, in Tokyo, Japan's Chief Cabinet Secretary Yoshihide Suga, a top government spokesman, told reporters that Abe's trip was intended to help de-escalate tensions in the Mideast — but not specifically mediate between Tehran and Washington.